CodePartnersMD/MD301-guide/curriculum/02-jquery-selectors-events/challenges/ASSIGNMENT.md

 ## Challenges

 1. Check out a new branch in your `code-challenges` repository.
-1. Make a new directory in the root of your repo named with the challenge for the day.
+1. Make a new directory in the root of your repo named "value-vs-reference".
 1. Create a file in this new directory named `challenges-02.test.js`.
 1. Copy and paste the **entire content** of today's [code challenge](challenges-02.test.js){:target="_blank"} into the new file.
 1. Run `jest challenges-02.test.js` to execute the tests in the file.